Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/other/blackhole.md

 # BlackHole

-A more common called _Universal Trash can_
+More commonly called a _Universal Trash can_

-It can be turn off to allow to store abnormal amount of energy or fluids on a cheap space!
+It can be turned off to allow you to store abnormal amounts of energy or fluids in a compact space!

 <BlockImage id="justdynathings:blackhole" scale="4.0"/>